Here is the list of the characters introduced in the manga of Yu-Gi-Oh! ARC-V.

 - Meaningful Name: Ren means Lotus Flower, which is representative of resurrection and reincarnation.
 Guess what his deck does?

 - Moby Schtick: Referenced in White Aura Whale, which is themed after Moby Dick.

 - "Shaggy Dog" Story: His D-Wheeler career in a nutshell.
-Ren idolized a Riding Dueling prodigy implied to be Yugo, and strove to become a Pro to follow in his foot steps.
+Ren idolized a Riding Dueling prodigy implied to be Yugo, and strove to become a Pro to follow in his footsteps.
 While he had the skill, he didn't have the funding, tech, or the famous background to obtain good sponsors.
 He did eventually get invited to a famous tourney, but didn't have the necessary specs for his Runner, and while he did get the latest model, his father had to divert his entire fortune and deteriorate his health for it, and was slowly dying by time Ren found out.
-As he was about to make the winning move and fulfill both his fathers and his own wishes, he ran over a butterfly, causing his single wheel to skid, sending him flying, and the impact killing him.
-While Genesis Omega Dragon did resurrected him by rewinding time and allowing him to win, he had to serve G.O.D. once his mortal life ended.
+As he was about to make the winning move and fulfill both his father's and his own wishes, he ran over a butterfly, causing his single wheel to skid, sending him flying, and the impact killing him.
+While Genesis Omega Dragon did resurrect him by rewinding time and allowing him to win, he had to serve G.O.D. once his mortal life ended.

 - Space Whale: While flying in the duel zone instead, White Aura Whale is one, in contrast to other whales in the game such as Fortress Whale and Earthbound Immortal Chacu Challhua.

 - Two-Faced: His scar covers almost all the left side of his face, which he keeps hidden with his Blinding Bangs.

 - Villainous Rescue: Goes to save Sora from falling after the room he was in was destroyed.